Welcome to Anstruther Medical Practice

 DO NOT COME TO THE SURGERY UNLESS YOU HAVE BEEN GIVEN AN APPOINTMENT BY THE CLINICIAN.

-IF YOU HAVE A NEW COUGH AND/OR FEVER YOU DO NOT NEED TO INFORM YOUR GP.
+IF YOU HAVE A NEW COUGH AND/OR FEVER PLEASE CALL 111.
+YOU DO NOT NEED TO INFORM YOUR GP.
 SELF-ISOLATE FOR AT LEAST 14 DAYS OR IF STILL NOT RESOLVED AT THIS POINT, UNTIL 48 HOURS AFTER YOUR SYMPTOMS SETTLE.
 SEE NHS INFORM FOR FURTHER INFORMATION.

-Please call the Practice DO NOT COME TO THE SURGERY - if the practice is closed call 111
+Please call the 111 DO NOT COME TO THE SURGERY

-Fever, fatigue and dry cough are the main symptoms in the early stage of illness.
+Fever, fatigue, dry cough, change to taste and/or smell are the main symptoms in the early stage of illness.

 SIGN UP NOW FOR ORDERING REPEAT MEDICATION ON LINE.
 Online Request Form